Jekabz/someNotes/JAVA STUFF/OCA_JAVA_PREP.md

   * `private` -- *private members are not accessible outside the class they are defined in*

 ###### Access to members
-* Standard way is to access class members (in the same package or if package is imported) (call the respective class constructor first) `packageClassName.membername`
+* Standard way is to access class members (in the same package or if package is imported) (call the respective class constructor first) `constructedClassName.membername`
-* From a class that extends baseclass, baseclass members can be acessed by their name, no previous baseclass constructor is needed
+* From a class that extends baseclass, baseclass members can be acessed by their name, no previous baseclass constructor is needed, or allowed.

 #### Nonaccess modifiers
 * Nonaccess modifiers change the default properties of class and its members